ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/04-traversing.md

 :   First visit the left child (including its entire subtree), then visit the node, and finally visit the right child (including its entire subtree).
     If the tree is a [binary search tree]{.term}, then we can use inorder traversal to list all values in increasing order.

-[Table @tbl:visiting-orders] shows in which order the nodes in the example tree from [figure @fig:example_bintree] are visited, depending on the traversal strategy.
+@Tbl:visiting-orders shows in which order the nodes in the example tree from @fig:example_bintree are visited, depending on the traversal strategy.

 Traversal             Visiting order                    When is the root visited?
 --------------------  --------------------------------  ------------------------------------------------------------------------